-One of the things Dr. Wilma Shen DDS and our team at Laurelhurst Family Dentistry monitor during your dental appointments is the growth of your wisdom teeth, or third molars.
+One of the things our doctor and our team at Laurelhurst Family Dentistry monitor during your dental appointments is the growth of your wisdom teeth, or third molars.
 Third molars generally begin to erupt between the ages of 17 and 25.
 Wisdom teeth may require removal for many reasons, including pain, infection, or growth issues.
 While not all patients need their wisdom tooth removed, problems can develop if removal is not performed.

 Many patients have smaller mouths and jaws, which do not allow room for the third molars to grow in properly.
 If these teeth do erupt, overcrowding can occur.
 Your teeth will begin to shift or overlap each other.
 Wisdom teeth that erupt after orthodontic care is completed can cause the teeth to shift and negate the work performed.